 Other than those three vitamins, cooked spinach provides a higher percentage of the remaining vitamins.

-Both raw and cooked spinach provide a good amount and number of minerals.
-Although cooked spinach provides a higher percentage of six of the seven minerals listed in the table above.
-Raw spinach provides more potassium.
+They both provide a good amount and number of minerals.
+Although cooked provides a higher percentage of six of the seven minerals listed in the table above.
+Raw provides more potassium.

 Here’s a breakdown of each mineral.

-- Potassium: Raw spinach provides 20% more potassium than cooked spinach.
+- Potassium: Raw spinach provides 20% more potassium.

-- Magnesium: Cooked spinach provides 10% more magnesium than raw spinach.
+- Magnesium: Cooked spinach provides 10% more magnesium.

-- Phosphorus: Cooked spinach provides 14% more phosphorus than raw spinach.
+- Phosphorus: Cooked spinach provides 14% more phosphorus.

-- Iron: Cooked spinach provides 32% more iron than raw spinach.
+- Iron: Cooked spinach provides 32% more iron.

-- Copper: Cooked spinach provides 30% more copper than raw spinach.
+- Copper: Cooked spinach provides 30% more copper.

-- Calcium: Cooked spinach provides 37% more calcium than raw spinach.
+- Calcium: Cooked spinach provides 37% more calcium.

-- Zinc: Cooked spinach provides 44% more zinc than raw spinach.
+- Zinc: Cooked spinach provides 44% more zinc.

 Nutrient Comparison: Things to Consider

 While it may seem cooked spinach provides more nutrients, the comparison may seem particularly unfair.
-When comparing raw and cooked spinach per 100 grams, keep in mind it takes approximately 6 cups of fresh spinach to make 1 cup of cooked spinach.
+When comparing both per 100 grams, keep in mind it takes approximately 6 cups of fresh spinach to make 1 cup of cooked.